matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 access through a room.

 Fixing this is thorny.
-Some sort of annotation on the membership events might help. but it's unclear what the desired semantics are:
+Some sort of annotation on the membership events might help, but it's unclear what the desired semantics are:

 * Assuming that users in an allowed room are *not* kicked when that room is removed from `allow`, are those users then given a pass to remain